 Smartphone App Featuring Ground Station Function

-The latest drones from DJI, Walkera, Yuneec and many other manufacturers now include cameras which can shoot film in 4k video and can take 12 megapixel stills.
+The latest drones from DJI, Walkera, Yuneec and other manufacturers now include cameras, which can shoot film in 4k video and can take 12 megapixel stills.

 Gimbals & Tilt Control

 Practically all the latest drones have integrated gimbals and cameras.
 The leader in aerial gimbal technology is DJI with their Zenmuse range.
-You can read this full article about drone gimbal design and components here.
+You can read further on drone gimbal design here.